Katherine B. Forrest: Significant cases

 In Ragbir v.
 Sessions (2018), Forrest ordered U.S. Immigration and Customs Enforcement to halt the deportation of Ravidath (Ravi) Ragbir, an immigrant from Trinidad who had become an activist in the United States.
-Ragbir became a legal permanent resident in 1994 but had been convicted of wire fraud in 2001; it was uncontested that since being release, Ragbir had been rehabilitated and had "lived a life of a redeemed man."
-Ragbir spent nine years in the U.S. under a "stay of removal," regularly reporting to immigration authorities as required, until he was abruptly arrested in January 2018, unpended his career and separating him from his wife and daughter, both U.S. citizens.
-In her opinion ordering Ragbir's release, Forrest wrote that "Constitutional principles of due process and the avoidance of unnecessary cruelty here allow and provide for an orderly departure.
+Ragbir became a legal permanent resident in 1994 but had been convicted of wire fraud in 2001; it was uncontested that, since being released, Ragbir had been rehabilitated and had "lived a life of a redeemed man."
+Ragbir spent nine years in the U.S. under a "stay of removal," regularly reporting to immigration authorities as required, until he was abruptly arrested in January 2018, upending his career and separating him from his wife and daughter, both U.S. citizens.
+In her opinion ordering Ragbir's release, Forrest wrote, "Constitutional principles of due process and the avoidance of unnecessary cruelty here allow and provide for an orderly departure.
 Petitioner is entitled to the freedom to say goodbye."
-Forrest wrote that this was "the freedom to hug one's spouse and children, the freedom to organize the myriad of human affairs that collect over time"; she criticized practices associated "with regimes we revile as unjust, regimes where those who have long lived in a country may be taken without notice from streets, home, and work.
-And sent away.
-We are not that country; and woe be the day that we become that country under a fiction that laws allow it."
+Forrest wrote that this was "the freedom to hug one's spouse and children, the freedom to organize the myriad of human affairs that collect over time," she criticized practices associated "with regimes we revile as unjust, regimes where those who have long lived in a country may be taken without notice from streets, home, and work and sent away.
+We are not that country, and woe be the day we become that country under a fiction that laws allow it."
 The Second Circuit later continued to stay Ragbir's deportation pending further hearings.

 In February 2018, Forrest ruled that Breitbart News, Heavy, Inc., TIME, Yahoo, Vox.com, Gannett Company, Herald Media, The Boston Globe, and New England Sports Network had violated the rights of Justin Goldman by embedding a link to a tweet of an image taken by Goldman of Tom Brady on their respective websites.
-Goldman claimed that he had the exclusive right to display the image and that he had not been contacted for a license for the photo nor that he had publicly released the photo.
+Goldman claimed he had the exclusive right to display the image and had not been contacted for a license or publicly released the photo.
 The photo was first posted to Goldman's Snapchat account.

 In April 2018, Forrest sentenced former Mobile Messenger CEO Darcy Wedd to 10 years in prison for his involvement in a fraudulent mobile phone “auto-subscribing” scheme, after a jury convicted him in December 2017.
 The scheme charged mobile phone users millions of dollars in monthly fees for unsolicited and recurring text messages, without their knowledge or consent.